cosmicexplorer/grouplink/README.md

 - [ ] Create a server implementing the above "grouplink" protocol with GPG support, either by:
     - modifying the Signal Server [^todo-signal-server-security-guarantees] to invoke the rust CLI tool.
     - *(preferred)* creating a rust server which extends the code from the CLI tool.

+## Validation/Verification
+- [ ] Consider whether the *Cryptol* [^cryptol] tool can validate any properties we want to validate.
+- [ ] See whether eBPF could do anything like this as well.

 ## Completion Criteria
 An arbitrary device can perform the operations of the grouplink protocol with GPG support by sending encrypted requests to an external server process.